maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 23
 OUT OF DATA
-A READ statement is asking for more data, but there are no remaining DATA statements.
+A READ statement is asking for more data, but there are no remaining DATA values.

 24
 ILLEGAL QUANTITY